 The birth of the Via Francigena

 When the Lombard domination left space to the Franks one, also the Via di Monte Bardone changed its name into Via Francigena, that is to say “road that originates from France”.
-The name included, beyond the current French territory, also the area of the Reno Valley and the Netherlands.
+The name included, beyond the current French territory, also the area of the the Rhine valley and the Netherlands.

 At that time, the traffic along the Via was growing, so that the path established itself as the main connection axis between the North and the South of Europe, along which merchants, armies and pilgrims passed through.